 - Living Streets is a national charity for everyday walking

-Sustrans are a national cycling and walking charity.
+Sustrans is a national cycling and walking charity.
 They have advice on how to check if your bike is ready for the road

-Healthy Suffolk have advice on how to improve your physical and mental health through exercise
+Healthy Suffolk has advice on how to improve your physical and mental health through exercise

 - Full details on reducing the risk of cycle theft can be found on the Suffolk and Norfolk Constabulary Cycle Security Guide.